Franz Ferdinand (band)

-The band's first two singles, "Darts of Pleasure" and "Take Me Out", peaked within the top 50 on the UK Singles Chart.
-"Take Me Out" charted in several countries and earned a Grammy nomination for Best Rock Performance by a Duo or Group with Vocal; it became the band's signature song.
-Their self-titled debut studio album won the 2004 Mercury Prize and earned a Grammy nomination for Best Alternative Album.
+The band's 2003 debut single, "Darts of Pleasure", narrowly missed the top 40 of the UK Singles Chart, peaking at number 44, but their second single that same year, "Take Me Out", yielded their commercial breakthrough, peaking at number three.
+"Take Me Out" charted in several other countries and earned a Grammy nomination for Best Rock Performance by a Duo or Group with Vocal; it became the band's signature song.
+Their debut album Franz Ferdinand won the 2004 Mercury Prize and earned a Grammy nomination for Best Alternative Album.

 In 2005, the band released their second studio album, You Could Have It So Much Better, produced by Rich Costey.
 It peaked within the top-ten in multiple countries and earned Grammy-nominations for Best Alternative Album and for one of the singles, "Do You Want To".
 The band's third studio album, Tonight: Franz Ferdinand, was released in January 2009; by then the band had shifted from a post-punk-focused sound to a more dance-oriented sound.
 A remix album of Tonight, titled Blood, was released in July 2009.

 Four years after the release of Tonight, the band released their fourth studio album, Right Thoughts, Right Words, Right Action, in August 2013.
-In 2015, Franz Ferdinand and American rock band Sparks formed the supergroup FFS and released a one-off self-titled album in June 2015.
-Following the departure of McCarthy, the band released their fifth studio album, Always Ascending, in February 2018.
+In 2015, Franz Ferdinand and American rock band Sparks formed the supergroup FFS and released a one-off album, FFS, in June 2015.
+The band underwent multiple line-up changes following FFS, beginning with McCarthy's departure in 2016.
+After acquiring Corrie and Bardot, the band released their fifth studio album Always Ascending in February 2018.
+Thomson departed in 2021 and was replaced by Tait.
+The band's sixth studio album, The Human Fear, was released in January 2025 to commercial success.